d-vova/vs-service/README.md

 #### Snapshot ####

-Update service document with the information about the state of the system (cpu, memory, uptime)
+Update service document with the information about the state of the system (cpu, memory, uptime), and add the document to the snapshot history collection

 ```javascript
 appsrvc.snapshot();